 Vine Grove is a charming city located in Northern Hardin County.

 Family comes first here, especially when it comes to youth programs and education.
-With a population of 6,000, we are a close-knit community, which is known for hosting annual events like Autumn Daze, the Bluegrass Festival and Dickens of a Christmas.
+With a population of 7,000 and growing, we are a close-knit community, which is known for hosting annual events like First Fridays, Autumn Nightz, Veterans Day Parade and Ceremonye, the Bluegrass Festival, Light Up Vine Grove, and the Christmas for the Kids Auction.

 Don’t miss out on all Vine Grove has to offer.